bradtraversy/design-resources-for-developers/readme.md

 ## Adding To This Repo

 Feel free to make a pull request and add more resources to this repo.
 The only requirements are that anything you add has to be FREE and put in the correct category.
-Also, please make sure your resource is not already here.
-It may be in another category.
-Do a search for it before adding.
+Also, please make sure your resource is not already here or in a PR.
 New resources are getting added all of the time.